ap-actual/vor-nav/README.md

 ### Time Update

-The IMU measurements were propogated in the ECI frame as whole-state position, velocity, and orientation.
+The IMU measurements were propogated in the ECI frame as whole-state position, and velocity, with Euler angle orientation.
 The propagation equation was defined as:

 $$
 \begin{pmatrix}